Retirement Retired Life

 Older Americans with low incomes may also be eligible for the Seniors Farmers' Market Nutrition Program (SFMNP), which gives them access to locally grown produce, honey, and herbs.

-The program operates all across the U.S. and its territories and seniors can check if they are eligible through their state.
+The program operates across the U.S. and its territories, and seniors can check their eligibility through their state.

 If you are eligible, you can use SFMNP's local directory to find participating farms, roadside stands, and farmers' markets where you can use your benefits to find healthy, locally-grown items.